ukrishnas/LPSharp/LPSharp/README.md

 ```

 Read solver parameters.
 LPSharp uses a data model shown below for solver
 parameters.
 Parameters under SolverParameters are for all solvers.
-These are the
-LP algorithm (Default, Dual, Primal, Barrier), and time limit in seconds.
-Each
+Each solver
-solver has its section of parameters.
-The parameters are loaded every time the
+has its section of parameters.
+The parameters are loaded every time the solver
-solver is invoked.
+is invoked.
 ```
 LPSharp> read-parameters parameters.xml